Hialeah, Florida

 Hialeah (/ˌhaɪəˈliːə/ HY-ə-LEE-ə; /es-419/) is a city in Miami-Dade County, Florida, United States.
 With a population of 223,109 as of the 2020 census, it is the sixth-largest city in Florida.
-It is the second largest city by population in Miami-Dade County in the Miami metropolitan area of South Florida, which was home to an estimated 6,198,782 people at the 2018 census.
+It is the second largest city by population in Miami-Dade County, in the Miami metropolitan area of South Florida, which was home to an estimated 6,198,782 people at the 2018 census.
 It is located west-northwest of Miami, and is one of a few places in the county—others being Homestead, Miami Beach, Surfside, Bal Harbour, Sunny Isles Beach, and Golden Beach—to have its own street grid numbered separately from the rest of the county (which is otherwise based on Miami Avenue at Flagler Street in Downtown Miami, the county seat).
-Established in 1925, Hialeah is celebrating their centennial 100th year anniversary in 2025.